Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 2. It's unlikely that you'll have anything to buy, so after the cutscene, immediately exit.
 Talk to Corpse Kid again and enter into the manhole.

-3. Defeat the enemies in her and talk to Clown.
+3. Defeat the enemies in there and talk to the Clown.
 Then get out of the manhole through the grapple point.

-4. Go to the entrance of Halloween Town, right in front of the fountain, and defeat the enemies that'll appear.
+4. Go to the entrance of Halloween Town, right in front of the fountain, and defeat the enemies that'll appear (their number is actually randomized).
 Then interact with the gate.